bwetherfield/chord-sequence-chooser/README.md

                                    +---------------+
 ```

-Pedagogical aid for Kate Pukinskis and Harvard's ES-25 course, designed to illustrate means of generating harmonic sequences from a set network structure.
+Pedagogical aid for Kate Pukinskis and Harvard's ES-25 course, designed to illustrate means of generating harmonic sequences from a fixed network structure.

 ## Setup